High Surf Advisory issued for Los Angeles County Beaches, Malibu Coast by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-05 06:00:00 PST Expires: 2023-01-06 10:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Remain out of the water due to dangerous surf conditions, or stay near occupied lifeguard towers.
+Effective: 2023-01-06 14:08:00 PST Expires: 2023-01-07 18:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Remain out of the water due to dangerous surf conditions, or stay near occupied lifeguard towers.
 Rock jetties can be deadly in such conditions, stay off the rocks.
-Target Area: Catalina and Santa Barbara Islands; Los Angeles County Beaches; Malibu Coast HIGH SURF ADVISORY REMAINS IN EFFECT FROM 6 AM THURSDAY TO 10 AM PST FRIDAY * WHAT...Large breaking waves of 8 to 13 feet with dangerous rip currents. * WHERE...Catalina and Santa Barbara Islands, Malibu Coast and Los Angeles County Beaches. * WHEN...From 6 AM Thursday to 10 AM PST Friday. * IMPACTS...There is an increased risk for ocean drowning.
+Target Area: Catalina and Santa Barbara Islands; Malibu Coast HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 6 PM PST SATURDAY * WHAT...Large breaking waves of 10 to 14 feet with local sets to 16 feet and dangerous rip currents. * WHERE...Catalina and Santa Barbara Islands. * WHEN...Until 6 PM PST Saturday. * IMPACTS...There is an increased risk for ocean drowning.
 Rip currents can pull swimmers and surfers out to sea.
-Large breaking waves can cause injury, wash people off beaches and rocks, and capsize small boats near shore.
+Large breaking waves can cause injury, wash people off beaches and rocks, and capsize small boats near shore. * ADDITIONAL DETAILS...Flooding of sea water is possible around the time of high tide, over vulnerable low-lying coastal areas such as parking lots and walkways.
+Significant damage to roads or structures is NOT expected.

 weather.gov